AutodeskGames/stingray-docs/source/interactive_help/creating_uis/integrating_scaleform.md

 The `empty` template contains an empty Scaleform Studio project to help you get started, but it doesn't include the scripts found in other templates.

-You can modify these templates to suit your game project, or create a new Scaleform Studio project and import it to your {{ProductName}} project.
+You can modify these templates to suit your project, or create a new Scaleform Studio project and import it to your {{ProductName}} project.

 ### To import your own Scaleform Studio project to {{ProductName}}